Mazharul419/Bash-Battle-Arena/Level06 - File Parsing.md

 A few lessons here:

- 1. I did not add `if` statements denoting the possibilities of the file not being provided or it not being a regular file (or existing at all!)
+ 1. I did not add `if` statements denoting the possibilities of the file not being provided or it not being a regular file (or existing at all!) - this was down to me forgeting this additional task in the brief.
- 2. Function was not used - though clarification is needed what a function would look like.
+ 2. Function was not used - though clarification is needed what a function would look like - this was simply not required.
- 3. The parameter `$1` has double quotation marks on it when referenced - only exception to this is when it is within a set of double quotation marks in which case it is single to avoid closing it.
+ 3. The parameter `$1` has double quotation marks on it when referenced - only exception to this is when it is within a set of double quotation marks in which case it is single to avoid closing it - I did not know this.
- 4. The line count command is defined as LINE_COUNT and references using $ in an echo command so this can be printed to the user - so they know the number of lines - this is something I was stuck on.
+ 4. The line count command is defined as LINE_COUNT and references using $ in an echo command so this can be printed to the user - so they know the number of lines - this is something I didn't know either.

 To test if I truly learnt my lesson - I attempted to recreate the same file using the lessons above:

+## Re-creating improved script and testing!

 <img width="1077" height="569" alt="image" src="https://github.com/user-attachments/assets/8f780691-5a74-44f8-82d9-ff56a95d5d21" />